 Does Ponytail Palm Flower?

 You can grow ponytail palm in the ground or in very large pots.
 In either case, given sufficient patience, you may be lucky enough to see it flower.
-Flowering on a ponytail palm does not occur the first year you purchase a small plant, nor, likely during the next decade.
+Flowering on a ponytail palm does not occur the first year

 Before the plant flowers, it increases significantly in size and girth.
 The plant’s palm-like trunk sometimes grows to 18 feet high and widens t 6 feet in diameter.
 But size alone does not trigger first flowering on a ponytail palm.
 Experts believe that a combination of factors, including weather, can be instrumental in causing initial ponytail palm flowering.
 Once the plant blooms, it will flower every summer.